deeso/jbgrep/README.md

- -byFilenameOutput <file>    listing key-filename hits on a single line -grepOutput <file>          grepable output file -help                       print the help message -liveUpdate                 produce a live update on each hit -numThreads <num_threads>   number of threads for scanning -startOffset <offset>       start at given offset
+ -byFilenameOutput <file>    listing key-filename hits on a single line -grepOutput <file>          grepable output file -help                       print the help message -keyCountOutput <file>      output key counts file -liveUpdate                 produce a live update on each hit -numThreads <num_threads>   number of threads for scanning (specified in
+                             hex), 1 is the default -startOffset <offset>       start at given offset (specified in hex), 0 is Default
 ```

 Example file listing: